Follow this guide for a list of the best and most effective Facebook giveaway ideas for all kinds of brands.

 Facebook Giveaway Idea #2: Target Market Only

 Giveaways get a lot of flack from critics.
-They say “there’s no point in running a giveaway, you’ll only generate useless entrants who you’ll never be able to turn into clients!”
+They say, “there’s no point in running a giveaway; you’ll only generate useless entrants who you’ll never be able to turn into clients!”

-They have a point, unless you stay smart and run a giveaway the right way.
+They have a point unless you stay smart and run a giveaway the right way.

 Create giveaways which target the people you want to have as clients.
-If you keep that one maxim at the forefront of your giveaway strategy the return on your investment will be significantly better.
+If you keep that one maxim at the forefront of your giveaway strategy, the return on your investment will be significantly better.

 There are a couple primary ways to do this: offer products or offer gift cards.
 Both these prizes will attract only people who you can turn into customers down the line.
 If you offer straight cash or an unrelated product (like a trip to Hawaii if your business is in electronics) you’ll only generate entrants who are interested in those products (and the critics will be right).
-Stay smart and target your market your giveaway.
+Stay smart and target your market with your giveaway.